savannahostrowski/spotify-ui/README.md

 #### Spotify Artist User Interface

-This project generates a simple Spotify user interface to display your favourited artists.
+This project generates a simple, responsive Spotify user interface to display your favourited artists.

 This project leverages React (CRA) and Material UI, as well as Spotify's server template in node.